A German Shepherd can undoubtedly make for a wonderful, loving companion, but the reality is that this is not a breed that will suit everyone.

 Before you consider owning a dog of any kind, you need to take time to choose a breed that is a good fit for you.
-You may love the look and qualities of a German shepherd, but that doesn’t mean he is a good fit for your home.
+You may love the look and qualities of a German Shepherd, but that doesn’t mean they are a good fit for your home.

 German Shepherds are smart animals that were initially bred to be working dogs.

 When properly trained, this is a breed that will be determined and willing to work, which is not always something that goes over well in every home.